 The third full week in March is National Poison Prevention Week, which was started in 1962 by Congress and President John F. Kennedy.
-In 2019, it starts on March 17th.
+It starts on March 15th in 2020.

 March also happens to be Pet Poison Prevention Awareness Month, so it is an especially appropriate time for us to talk about ways we can prevent accidental poisoning in our dogs and spread education to other dog owners about steps they can take to keep their pups safe.